daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** Any object necessary to provide support.
 For instance, someone with a focus that uses entertainment to help others would require an instrument or similar object in aid of their craft.
-Some foci in this category don’t require anything to gain or retain their benefits.
+Some foci in this category don't require anything to gain or retain their benefits.

 **Minor Effect Suggestions:** You can draw an attack without having to use an action at any point before the end of the next round.